LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part1.md

 This program is essentially a very basic piece of version control software.
 There is much better version control software out there like [Git](https://git-scm.com/), which ironically I'm using to version my blockchain software.
-In addition to tracking if a file changed, Git can track what changed and can restore a file to any time point as well as many more features such as branching, security, online hosting ...
+In addition to tracking if a file changed, Git can track what changed and can restore a file to any time point.
+It also has many more features such as branching, security, online hosting, rebasing, commit messages ...

 The blockchain really is the amazing solution for almost nothing.